DirkChristianBecker/unity_unpacker/README.md

 ./unity_unpacker -f test.unitypackage
 ```
 This command will lock for the file test.unitypackage in the current working directory and unpacks it to ./temp.

+# Samples
+All assets are from https://opengameart.org and are licenced as CC0.